killerasus/ModernOpenGL/BUILDING.md

 # Building

 ## Dependencies

-This code depends on two libraries that can be easily installed with `vcpkg` or with your distribution package manager:
+This code depends on the following libraries that can be easily installed with `vcpkg` or with your distribution package manager:

 1. GLEW
-2. GLFW (glfw3)
+1. GLFW (glfw3)
+1. OpenGL

-Both are already configured in [`CMakeLists.txt`](ModernOpenGLUdemy/CMakeLists.txt).
+Dependencies are already configured in [`CMakeLists.txt`](ModernOpenGLUdemy/CMakeLists.txt).

 ## Windows